We continue to adopt the Quoted Companies Alliance (QCA) Code and its obligations to AIM Rule 26.

 In 2020, the principles of the Task Force on Climate-Related Financial Disclosures (TCFD) have been integrated into our risk management process.

-For further details of the company’s approach to risk and its management, refer to the principal risks section of the strategic report and to the independent auditors’ report in the governance section of the annual report and accounts.
+For further details of the company’s approach to risk and its management, please refer to the principal risks section of the strategic report (pages 24 and 25) of the 2020 annual report and accounts.

 Principle 5 – Maintain the Board as a well-functioning, balanced team led by the Chair